 Day 12 – Chumoa to Lukla ~5-6 hours of trekking

 It was the last day of our trekking.
-We were enjoying each and every moment on the trail and feeling accomplished.
+We were enjoying every moment on the trail and feeling accomplished.
 The fatigue, headaches and general feeling of being unwell were all a past.

 That’s how different is life for some kids